microsoft/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

 ### Task 1: Create a build definition

-1. Select the Build and Release hub in your VSTS project, and then select the Builds link.
+1. Select the Build and Release hub in your VSTS project, and then select the Builds link

     ![In the Visual Studio Team Services window, Build and Release is highlighted in the ribbon.
 Below that, Builds is highlighted.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image68.png "Visual Studio Team Services window")

-2. Create a new definition and click continue on the following selection screen below
+2. Create a new definition and select continue on the following selection screen below

     ![In Builds, +New definition is highlighted.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image69.png "Create a new definition")

     ![A screen that shows choosing the VSTS Git option for the TailspinToys project.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image70.png "Select a source")

-3. Select the "Empty process" link.
+3. Select the "Empty process" link

     ![Under Select a template, Empty process is highlighted.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image71.png "Select the Empty process link")

 4. Then, you are presented with the build definition process editor.
-Because we selected "Empty process" in the previous step, this process template comes is pretty empty at the moment.
+Because we selected "Empty process" in the previous step, this process template is empty at the moment.
 This is where we will add and configure Tasks that define our build process.
 Notice the Name field on the right side of the screen is already filled in for us with "TailspinToys-CI."
 You can change this name for your builds, but for now, we will leave it as is.

     ![In the TailspinToys-CI build window, the Agent queue drop-down box is empty, below which is a message that states, "This setting is required."](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image72.png "Empty Agent queue drop-down box")

 5. Use the dropdown menu to set Agent queue to "Hosted."
 This tells VSTS that you want to use their provided build server to build your application.
-Very convenient.

     ![In the Agent queue drop-down box, Hosted is highlighted.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image73.png "Agent queue drop-down box")